 How Much Does Drug Rehab Cost in Modesto, CA?

 The cost of treatment at a rehabilitation facility or through another treatment program can vary greatly depending upon a number of different factors.
 The type of program you choose – detox, inpatient, outpatient – will affect the cost of your treatment.
 Obviously, if you go to inpatient treatment, where you live at the rehab for 30 days or more, the cost will be higher than if you go to outpatient treatment.
 Programs with special therapies and other amenities can also add to the cost of treatment.
 While the cost of rehabilitation can range a considerable amount, there is always a way to cover treatment, and you may be saving your own life by seeking help.
 It’s hard to put a limit on what that is worth.

 How to Pay for Drug Rehab in Modesto?

 Once you’ve decided that you should seek treatment for your drug or alcohol addiction, it’s likely that one of your first concerns will be how to pay for it.
 There are several ways that it can be done.
 Most people who attend a drug or alcohol rehab use their health insurance to help with the cost of treatment.
 Both public and private health insurance typically covers at least a portion of the expenses for detox, inpatient, and outpatient treatment for all types of addiction.

-Also, it’s important to know that in California, most addiction treatment facilities will accept Medi-Cal as well as other insurance providers.
+Also, it’s important to know that in California, most addiction treatment facilities will private insurance.
 So, if you don’t have health insurance through an employer or a policy that you have purchased yourself, Medicaid may be an option for you.

 What if I Don't Have Insurance Coverage?